astzweig/swiftpm-pathkit/README.md

                               // thus use `realpath` if there are multiple symlinks
 ```

-*Path.swift* has the general policy that if the desired end result preexists,
+*PathKit* has the general policy that if the desired end result preexists,
 then it’s a noop:

-* If you try to delete a file, but the file doesn't exist, we do nothing.
+* If you try to delete a file, but the file doesn't exist, nothing happens.
-* If you try to make a directory and it already exists, we do nothing.
+* If you try to make a directory and it already exists, nothing happens.
 * If you call `readlink` on a non-symlink, we return `self`

 However notably if you try to copy or move a file without specifying `overwrite`
-and the file already exists at the destination and is identical, we don’t check
+and the file already exists at the destination and is identical, *PathKit* doesn't check
 for that as the check was deemed too expensive to be worthwhile.

 ## Symbolic links